Grievances shall be processed in the following manner:

 - Step 1.
 Department Head and/or the Designated Representative

 - Step 2.
-Human Resources Director
+Director of Human Resources

 - Step 3.
-Adjustment Board
+Adjustment Board and/or Mediation

-If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this Memorandum of Understanding, the Union may advance the grievance to an Adjustment Board by submitting a written request to the Human Resources Director within twenty-eight (28) calendar days from the date that the grievance is denied at Step 2.
+If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this Memorandum of Understanding, the Union may advance the grievance to an Adjustment Board by submitting a written request to the Director of Human Resources within twenty-eight (28) calendar days from the date that the grievance is denied at Step 2.
 The Adjustment Board shall be comprised of two (2) representatives designated by the Union and two (2) representatives designated by the County.
 Either party may request that one member of the Adjustment Board for the other party not be a County employee.
 Adjustment boards shall be convened within twenty-eight (28) calendar days from the date such notification is received.
 A majority decision of the Adjustment Board on all issues, including procedural issues, is final and binding.